 |Dietary Fiber||4 g|

-1 red or green bell pepper (quartered, thinly sliced)
+1 medium red or green bell pepper, thinly sliced

-Tip: To substitute fresh vegetables for the cole slaw mix, use 1 cup grated carrots plus 5 cups thinly sliced cabbage.
+Cooking Tip: You can substitute 1 cup grated carrots and 5 cups thinly sliced cabbage for the coleslaw mix.

 Cooking in Color